jemyJR/jemyJR/projects-readme/kimofit-README.md

 - **Categories:** These navigate to different sections such as warmup, workout, diet, etc.
 - **Contacts**: Shows the coach's social media links for quick access.
 - **Pull to Refresh:** Users can pull down to refresh the home screen, and a shimmer widget appears while data is loading from the API.
+- **Important Notice:** An alert is displayed with the message: _"Uninstalling the application or clearing its data will prevent you from accessing your account again.
+So be careful."_ Users can dismiss this notice or choose not to show it again.

 ### Client Types and Subscriptions
 1.  **Paid Clients:** Can choose subscription plans of 1, 2, 3, or more months, giving them full access to all features and sponsors.